kchaudhuri/Machine-Learning/Finding_Donors_for_Charity/readme.md

+Finding Donors for CharityML

-This is a project of Udacity's Machine Learning Nanodegree which gave me a deep understanding of the supervised learning techniques.
+This project was a part of the Udacity's Machine Learning Nanodegree

-In this project, I employ several supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census.
-I then choose the best candidate algorithm from preliminary results and further optimize this algorithm to best model the data.
-The goal of this implementation is to construct a model that accurately predicts whether an individual makes more than $50,000.
-This sort of task can arise in a non-profit setting, where organizations survive on donations.
-Understanding an individual's income can help a non-profit better understand how large a donation to request, or whether or not they should reach out, to begin with.
-While it can be difficult to determine an individual's general income bracket directly from public sources, we can infer this value from other publically available features.
+Employed supervised learning algorithms to estimate income of an individual for predicting possible donors for a charity, using census data with scikit-learn library

+Applied and compared Support Vector Classifiers, Random Forest Classifier and Naïve Bayes Classifiers to get the best results with a final accuracy of 83.78% and F-score of 68.35

+Found important features for the classifier to work efficiently

 Please open finding_donors.ipynb file to see the running project.